apache/predictionio/docs/manual/source/demo/tapster.html.md

 (incubating) event server and query the engine server for recommendation.

-## Connect Demo app with Apache PredictionIO (incubating)
+## Connect Demo app with Apache PredictionIO

 ### Overview
 On a high level the application keeps a record of each like and dislike.
 It uses jQuery to send an array of both likes and dislikes to the server on each click.
-The server then queries Apache PredictionIO (incubating) for a similar episode which is relayed to jQuery and displayed to the user.
+The server then queries Apache PredictionIO for a similar episode which is relayed to jQuery and displayed to the user.

 Data flow:

 - The user likes an episode.
-- Tapster sends the "Like" event to Apache PredictionIO (incubating) event server.
+- Tapster sends the "Like" event to Apache PredictionIO event server.
-- Tapster queries Apache PredictionIO (incubating) engine with all the episodes the user has rated (likes and dislikes) in this session.
+- Tapster queries Apache PredictionIO engine with all the episodes the user has rated (likes and dislikes) in this session.
-- Apache PredictionIO (incubating) returns 1 recommended episode.
+- Apache PredictionIO returns 1 recommended episode.

 ### JavaScript
 All the important code lives in `app/assets/javascripts/application.js` [View on GitHub](https://github.com/PredictionIO/Demo-Tapster/blob/master/app/assets/javascripts/application.js)